factor10/ddd-e2e-workshop/README.md

 ### 0.3.
 Install dependencies

-Since we will be using Node.js you can install the dependencies with NPM or Yarn.
-If you do not know what any of these tools are you should go ahead using NPM.
+Since we will be using Node.js you can install the dependencies with npm.
+If you do not know what any of these tools are you should go ahead using npm.

 Open a terminal and change directory to the repo you just cloned.
-Then install dependencies with NPM:
+Then install dependencies with npm:

 ```console
 npm install